simonwhitaker/swmath/README.markdown

 Right now this is a very early, mostly untested hack.
 Feel free to play with it, test it out and see how you get on.

+## What about `tgmath.h`?

+I know of `tgmath.h`, but I really liked the idea of using Clang's function overloading instead.
+If you're happy with `tgmath.h` then by all means stick with it.

 ## Contributing

 Pull requests are very, very welcome.
 Please note however that `swmath.h` and `swmath.c` are automatically generated; please don't submit changes to those files, since the changes won't persist.